Chapter 1 Introduction to R

 Excel datasets can either be imported into R by clicking the Import Dataset >> From Excel buttons from the Environment tab, or by typing the following command into the R console:

-NASIS provides a plethora of reports, many of which can be read into R for analysis.
+NASIS provides many reports that can be read into R for analysis.
 The soilDB

 R package provides a series of functions to read data from NASIS either using a local database connection or via HTML web reports.
 Similar functions also exist for accessing tabular data from Soil Data Access.
 More details on soilDB